segdeha/slideshow/README.md

 - Handles any number of slides
 - Navigate through slides either via arrow keys or by swiping left/right on touch devices
+- Jump to a slide by clicking “s” then entering the number of the slide

 ## Demo